 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are used to control pain and inflammation.
 Inflammation - the body’s response to irritation or injury - is characterized by redness, warmth, swelling, and pain.
-NSAIDs work by blocking the production of prostaglandins, the body chemicals that cause inflammation.
+NSAIDs mediate the production or function of prostaglandins (enzymes) involved in inflammation.

 In companion animal medicine, approved veterinary NSAIDs are used to control the pain and inflammation associated with osteoarthritis in dogs and horses.
 Some veterinary NSAIDs are also approved for the control of postoperative pain in dogs and cats.
 There are potential risks associated with the use of NSAIDs.
 Veterinarians and pet owners should be aware of the following facts: